HOW YOU WILL SHOOT IN A "REAL" CQB SITUATION.

 The THEORY that Sight Shooting is the way to shoot in Close Quarters Battle situations, has been around for 100+ years, and teaching it has kept many a trainer employed teaching its use.

 But there is no documentation in the form of pictures and videos of Sight Shooting ever being used effectively in real Close Quarters life threat situations.

 As bizarre as that may seem to be, it is the truth.

-To Sight Shoot effectively, one must meet the marksmanship behaviorial requirements of taking a proper stance, getting a proper grip, correctly aligning the sights, obtaining a sight picture, proper breathing, and squeezing the trigger smoothly to the rear until each shot breaks.
+To Sight Shoot effectively, one must meet the marksmanship behavioral requirements of taking a proper stance, getting a proper grip, correctly aligning the sights, obtaining a sight picture, proper breathing, and squeezing the trigger smoothly to the rear until each shot breaks.

 And that can be a prescription for suicide given the reality of what happens in Close Quarters Life threat situations, where there is the greatest chance of being shot and/or killed.

 In those situations, physiological and mental changes result from the instinctive, automatic, and unstoppable activation of our Fight or Flight response.
-And some of those changes, such as loss of fine motor skills, loss of near vision, loss of perphial vision, and changes in mental processing, can conflict with marksmanship behaviorial requirements.
+And some of those changes, such as loss of fine motor skills, loss of near vision, loss of peripheral vision, and changes in mental processing, can conflict with marksmanship behavioral requirements.
 Also the dynamics and environmental conditions of armed encounters can prevent Sight Shooting from being used.

 As such, confusion as to just what to do can occur, and in turn, may result in one being shot and/or killed.